voliol/universal-pokemon-randomizer/README.md

 Based on the Universal Pokemon Randomizer by Dabomstew

-Palette branch
+Images branch
 by voliol

 # Branch Info

-This is a branch for implementing/porting palette randomization into UPR ZX.
-For a longer description, see the readme of the branch it came from: https://github.com/voliol/universal-pokemon-randomizer/blob/paltest/README.md For technical notes, see GRAPHICS_GUIDE.md.
+This is a branch for various image-related operations, such as changing the playable character's graphics.

-As I implement the palette framework, I've taken the time to do some refactoring.
-This is partially a selfish endeavor to calm my own mind, but also works to counteract the code bloat that adding a major feature like this naturally entails.
+It builds upon the palettes branch https://github.com/voliol/universal-pokemon-randomizer/tree/palettes, but is much more incomplete than that one is.

-I hope to see it make its way into UPR ZX proper, see this issue: https://github.com/Ajarmar/universal-pokemon-randomizer-zx/issues/510
+I do not know what kind of time/drive I will have working at this going forwards.
+If you have any questions, contact me through voliol.website@hotmail.com .

-**The rest of the readme is from the version of the UPR ZX this was branched from:**
+**The rest of the readme is from the version of the UPR ZX the palette branch was branched from:**

 # Info